BentoBoxWorld/BSkyBlock/README.md

 BSkyBlock is an addon for BentoBox, so to run BSkyBlock, you must have BentoBox installed.
 It is not a Bukkit plugin and trying to use it as one will not work.

 ## About
-BSkyBlock provides a skyblock-type Minceaft game for players that supports a default set of 3 islands (overworld, nether and end), protection of islands, team and coop play and other features.
+BSkyBlock provides a skyblock-type Minecraft game for players that supports a default set of 3 islands (overworld, nether and end), protection of islands, team and coop play and other features.
 Please see the config.yml for all the settings.

 ## Installation